Drowning Prevention and Pool Safety for Children

 5. Climbing ladder motion

-The best way to counteract drowning is to float on your back because it is the easiest way to get air into your lungs which makes it easier for you to stay afloat until help arrives.
+The best way to counteract drowning is to float on your back because it is the easiest way to get air into your lungs, making it easier to stay afloat until help arrives.

-Children usually drown when left unsupervised even if just for a moment.
-Kids between the ages of 1 and 4 are more likely to drown in home swimming pools, so there have been laws put in place in the state of Florida to help prevent children from drowning.
+Children usually drown when left unsupervised, even if just for a moment.
+Kids between the ages of 1 and 4 are more likely to drown in home swimming pools, so laws have been put in place in Florida to help prevent children from drowning.

-However, 90% of pools in Florida were built before this law was put into place, so you may still encounter many pools without these barriers.
-Therefore, it is important to always supervise your children, especially near any body of water including bathtubs, pools, lakes, ponds, oceans, and even buckets of water.
-Learning to swim can reduce the risk of drowning by 88% in children ages 1-4, but remember no adult or child is fully drown-proof even if they know how to swim and flotation devices should never be a substitute for supervision.
+However, 90% of pools in Florida were built before this law was implemented, so you may still encounter many pools without these barriers.
+Therefore, it is important to always supervise your children, especially near any body of water, including bathtubs, pools, lakes, ponds, oceans, and even buckets of water.
+Learning to swim can reduce the risk of drowning by 88% in children ages 1-4, but remember, no adult or child is fully drown-proof, even if they know how to swim, and flotation devices should never be a substitute for supervision.

 If you would like more information on drowning or pool safety, please visit these resources: